gorhack/tsr/README.md

 ## AWS
 ### App
-To initialize Elastic Beanstalk app through the CLI, run `eb init -p docker tsr`
+To initialize Elastic Beanstalk (EB) app through the CLI, run `eb init -p docker tsr`

-To create EB environment with PG and Application LB, run `eb create tracked-events --database.engine postgres --database.version 12.2 --elb-type application`
+To create EB environment with Postgresql and an Application Load Balancer, run `eb create tracked-events --database.engine postgres --database.version 12.2 --elb-type application`

+The application deploys to AWS during CI/CD pipeline on the `master` branch.
+Steps below on manually deploying your local changes:
+1. build the application `./pipeline/build.sh`
+1. move the .jar in `build/libs` to `pipeline/eb` as `tsr.jar`
+1. `eb deploy tracked-events --label [name of deploy]`

 ### Keycloak
 Testing keycloak environment deployed to EC2 at https://kc.tracked.events.